You have turned-in this assignment. You can review the lesson and see your previous answers.

 So we've got a conical flask with a funnel and some filter paper in the top.

-You're going to pour in your copper sulphate solution with that excess copper oxide in and that should then filter.
+You're going to pour in your copper sulfate solution with that excess copper oxide in, and that should then filter, you should remove all the excess copper oxide.

 You're going to dispose of the excess copper oxide safely.

-So you're going to listen to your teacher and they will tell you how to do that safely.
+So you're going to listen to your teacher, and they will tell you how to do that safely.

 And then you're going to make sure that you keep the right thing.

-After filtration, what should you keep for the part of the experiment?
-So in the diagram I've circled three different parts of the diagram.
+After filtration, what should you keep for the next part of the experiment?

 What I want you to tell me is what are you going to keep for the next part of the experiment?
-Pause the video while you decide, and press play and let's go through the answer together.

 We should have got rid of the impurities of the unreacted copper oxide that was placed in that reaction mixture in excess.

-So you should now have a nice turquoisey blue, clear, so no little particles in there, solution.
+So you should now have a nice, turquoisey blue, clear, so no little particles in there, solution.

 Well done if you got that one right.